 If you start to slip, don’t jam on your brakes; the harder you press down, the more dangerous the condition and the less control you have.
 If you have anti-lock brakes, they will pump for you and you’ll feel the vibration.
 If you don’t have ABS, pump your brakes calmly.
 If you start to spin, turn into the spin, not away from it.
 This will help you get control of your vehicle.

 Of course, no matter how careful you are in driving, you can always be victim to an accident caused by someone else’s carelessness.
 When this happens and you get seriously hurt, you deserve compensation for the injuries you’ve suffered.
-Your best bet is to work with a qualified Alabama car accident attorney like Andy Citrin Injury Attorneys.
+Your best bet is to work with a qualified attorney, such as one from Andy Citrin Injury Attorneys.